 - 1/2 tsp dried thyme

 - In a large pot cook the bacon until crispy and fat is rendered.
 Remove and set aside on paper towel to drain.
-Reserve 2 tbsp or all of the bacon fat in the pot.
+Reserve some or all of the bacon fat in the pot.

-- Add most of the bacon to the pot and give one final stir.
+- Add heavy cream, chopped clams and most of the bacon and stir to combine and heat through.

 - Serve with a garnish of chives and remaining bacon.